Access Tokens and Code

 Registration utilizes several different OAuth access tokens and codes through both the social and traditional authentication process.
 Below is an overview of each type of token and the context in which each is used.

 They allow for scoped, time-limited access to the Identity Cloud user profile database through the Registration UI.
 They may also be used as authentication for some /entity endpoints instead of a client ID and secret.

 Access tokens are bearer tokens and are only valid for one hour by default.
-The lifetime can be configured differently by Akamai Professional Services, but an expiration of longer than one hour is not recommended for security reasons.
-Access tokens may be refreshed using the oauth/token endpoint or provisioned manually using the access/getAccessToken endpoint.
+The lifetime can be configured to a shorter time by Akamai Professional Services, but an expiration of longer than one hour is not allowed for security reasons Access tokens may be refreshed using the oauth/token endpoint or provisioned manually using the access/getAccessToken endpoint.

 They are also generated in the reset password workflow and appended to the base URL set in the password_recover_url client setting.
 The lifetime of the code in the reset password link is configurable in the recover_code_lifetime client setting.

 Authorization codes may also be provisioned manually through the access/getAuthorizationCode endpoint.

 Each authorization code is valid for one-time use only.

 IDP tokens are provisioned by an IDP (Identity Provider) after a successful social authentication.
 They allow for scoped, time-limited access to user data through the IdP’s APIs.
 IDP tokens must be converted into a Social Login token with the signin/oauth endpoint for use with Registration.

 Refresh tokens are only returned in the response of a successful oauth/token call when exchanging an authorization code or a previous refresh token for an access token.
 This allows for infinitely refreshable access tokens.

 Each refresh token does not have an expiration time and is valid for one-time use only.